-In my home I have been working on being Present, it is actually my One Word this year.
+In my home, I have been working on being more Present, it is actually my One Word this year.

-Last year I watched a Ted Talk on the power of play.
+Last year I watched a Ted Talk on the power of play and it rocked my world as a mother.

 Ted Talk-My Year of Saying Yes https://www.youtube.com/watch?v=gmj-azFbpkA